This is the OLD Templot Companion web site. Some of it is now out of date.

 Types of Switches:

 There are 3 types of switch available in Templot.
-These diagrams illustrate the differences between them.To select the type of switch for your turnout, click the track > switch... menu item.
+These diagrams illustrate the differences between them.To select the type of switch for your turnout, click the real > switch settings... menu item.

 In a straight switch, the switch rail (point blade) is straight over its full length, shown in pink above.
 The turnout curve (shown in green above) commences at the heel of the switch, and is tangential to the straight switch blade.
 This type of switch is usually constructed as a loose-heel switch, meaning that the switch rails are free to pivot at the heel.
 The size of a straight switch is normally specified as the length of the switch rails, e.g. 9ft, 12ft, etc. In some designs (including those in Templot) this measurement is taken to a virtual heel position which is a little way short of the actual rail end.